zehnlabs-com/ibkr-portfolio-rebalancer/docs/install/windows.md

-# 🚀 Getting Started Guide - Windows
+# 🚀 Installation - Windows

 Get your IBKR Portfolio Rebalancer up and running on Windows with WSL2 and Docker Desktop.
 If you prefer Hyper-V over WSL you can simply skip over the WSL setps.